 Fresh Milk Tea

 Hold on to the word, tasty.
 Tea making is an art.
 It is often we are served tea that seems to have lost its aroma.
 This can be because of the type of tea used.
-Needless to say, low quality tea is simply bland.
+Low quality tea is simply bland, unworthy of even touching the lips of a “semi connoisseur.”
 Another reason is the way it is prepared.
-The Fresh Milk Tea here is certainly prepared well.
-The aroma of the tea is masterfully contained within the cup of tea and it goes really well with the creamy fresh milk.
+The Fresh Milk Tea here is certainly prepared really well.
+The aroma of the tea is masterfully contained within the cup of tea, and it infuses well with the creamy fresh milk used.

 A creamy, fragrant, and delicious cup of Fresh Milk Tea.

-For those not familiar with Indian cuisine, Kulfi is a frozen dairy dessert that is also known as traditional Indian ice cream.
-Unlike the usual ice cream that we get from the supermarkets and shops, Kulfi is dense and solid (not hard like popsicles), as Kulfi is not whipped.
+For those not familiar with Indian cuisine, Kulfi is a frozen dairy dessert; a traditional Indian ice cream.
+Unlike the usual ice cream that we get from the supermarkets and shops, Kulfi is dense and solid (not hard like popsicles) as Kulfi is not whipped.
 Kulfi making is a longer process.

 Like most ice cream, Kulfi is sweet.
-Unlike the usual ice cream, Kulfi takes longer to melt.
+Unlike most ice cream, Kulfi takes longer to melt.
 It is fragrant and tasty.
-Fragrance from the condensed milk and herbs gives it that distinct Indian ‘milk based cookies’ aroma.
+Fragrance from the condensed milk and herbs gives it that distinct Indian ‘milk based cookie’ aroma.
 In whole, the Kulfi is delicious with well blended flavours.